Skip to main content

 • The school API was mainly designed to deliver classes timetables.
 Getting information about rooms availability needed multiple requests.

-• It was an excellent opportunity to learn stuff about Backend development 🚀.
+• It was an excellent opportunity to learn stuff about backend development 🚀.

 This Backend server is responsible of polling the school API every hour to get information about classes timetables, deduce rooms availability from it, store it in a SQLite database and serve all these information through a simple RESTful API.